Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 where moreover the lower bound on $p$ depends only on $f_d$.
-For $m\not=d$ this follows at once from the transfer principle for bounds from Theorem 3.1 of \cite{CGH4} and the corresponding power savings when $m\not=d$ in the proof Proposition \ref{lem:d+2:t}.
-Indeed, the transfer principle holds uniformly in $f$ as long as $f_d$ and $n$ are fixed, since the bounds from Proposition \ref{lem:d+2:t} have this kind of uniformity.
+The case $d=2$ is already shown.
+For $m\not=d\ge 3$ this follows at once from Corollary \ref{cor:CGH4} and the corresponding extra power savings when $m\not=d$ in the proof of Proposition \ref{lem:d+2:t}.
+Indeed, the transfer principle holds uniformly in $f$ as long as $f_d$ and $n$ are fixed, since these bounds (with the extra power savings) from the proof of Proposition \ref{lem:d+2:t} depend only on $f_d$ and $n$.
 Let us now treat the remaining case of $m=d$.
 It is again enough to treat the case $s=0$.
-For a prime $p>d$ such that the reduction of $f$ modulo $p$ is not homogeneous, we are done similarly by the transfer principle for bounds from \cite{CGH4} and the corresponding power savings in the proof Proposition \ref{lem:d+2:t}.
-If $m=d$ and $p>d$ is such that the reduction of $f$ modulo $p$ is smooth homogeneous, then we have that $P_0=\{0\}$ is the unique critical point of the reduction of $f$ modulo $p$, and thus
+For a prime $p>d$ such that the reduction of $f$ modulo $p$ is not smooth homogeneous of degree $d$, we are done similarly by the transfer principle for bounds from \cite{CGH4} and the corresponding power savings in the proof Proposition \ref{lem:d+2:t}.
+If $m=d$ and $p>d$ is such that the reduction of $f$ modulo $p$ is smooth homogeneous of degree $d$, then we have that $P_0=\{0\}$ is the unique critical point of the reduction of $f$ modulo $p$, and thus